quasarframework/icongenie/README.md

 | zopfli        | 33.2s       | lossless   | 380K   |
 | zopfli.more   | 81.3s       | lossless   | 336K   |

-This is why I would recommend using pngquant during development (to have a proxy image, but to use optipng when building for production.)
+This is why it is recommended to use pngquant during development (to have a proxy image, but to use optipng when building for production.)

 <div style="text-align:center">
     <img src="/test/sources/quant_opti_orig.png?raw=true" width="701" height="195" >